 - molar teeth – function: shearing cutting up and chewing prey (or cat food if it is the domestic cat)

-Photos above by Jeremy Burgin (skelton) and thian_un (live cat).
+Montage above: photos above by Jeremy Burgin (skelton) and thian_un (live cat).
 Both published under a creative commons license.
+Montage by MikeB.

 Cat Teeth – Medical Information